DoniaGasmii/hazard-detection-project/utils/data_labeling/README.md

   4. Save YOLO `.txt` labels automatically.
   5. Human review as usual.

-This allows bootstrapping labels for *all nine hazard classes at once*.
+This allows bootstrapping labels for *all objects at once*.

 ---